ShuWang00/Bioinformatics_project/README.md

 ### 3- What analysis did they performed?
 Microarray analysis, datasets generated using total unamplified RNA.

-### 4- What were the conclusions of the study?
-Previous tissue-based studies have reported similarities in gene expression between normal fallopian tube epithelium and papillary serous carcinoma.
-And we observed that >80% of serous carcinomas in two independent ovarian cancer gene expression datasets were classified as FT-like using the FNE versus OCE cell-of-origin signature.
-This result provides that a large proportion of high grade serous carcinomas may arise from the non-ciliated fallopian tube epithelium.

 ## Datasets
 1. Merritt MA: analyzed 12 samples from two donor patients and established cultures of both ovarian epithelium and fallopian tube epithelium (hTERT immortalized), each with 3 replicates (different culture passages)